eschling/morphogen/README.md

-morphogen is a tool for improving machine translation into morphologically rich languages.
+`morphogen` is a tool for improving machine translation into morphologically rich languages.
 It uses source context to predict inflections, and uses these inflection models to create augmented grammars that can be used with a standard decoder.

 ## Dependencies
 While the morphogen code itself is not dependent on anything external, it is intended to be used with a number of external tools.
-Specifically, it is used to extend the per-sentence grammars created by [cdec](http://www.cdec-decoder.org).
+Specifically, it is used to extend the per-sentence grammars created by [`cdec`](http://www.cdec-decoder.org).
 The inflection model depends on having good source side information, in the form of dependency parsing, part-of-speech tagging, and word clustering.
 We do these using [TurboParser](http://www.ark.cs.cmu.edu/TurboParser/), TurboTagger, and 600 Brown clusters produced from large amounts of monolingual English data.
 These are all publically available.

-If no morphological segmentations are given, we use [fast umorph](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
+If no morphological segmentations are given, we use [`fast_umorph`](https://github.com/vchahun/fast_umorph) to get unsupervised morphological segmentations.
 This requires the [OpenFST library](http://www.openfst.org/) to be installed on your machine.

 The tagging and parsing could theoretically be done with any tool.
 Morphogen only requires that the dependency parses are in the Stanford basic dependency format.